zalando/zalando-howto-open-source/README.md

 Respond promptly to pull requests and issues.
 “Within 72 hours” is a good window.
 Open issues do not make your project “look popular.”
 Instead, they make it look like you're neglecting your project.
 If project workload becomes unmanageable, ask the Guild or the community for help.

-If you are away/on vacation and can’t respond to PRs/issues promptly, find someone who can.
+If you are away/on vacation and can't respond to PRs/issues promptly, find someone who can.

 If you're not going to accept a PR, reject it ASAP and include a brief explanation why.